emf-creaf/Rcentury/README.md

 uncompressed folders contain all the necessary files, plus several user manuals and examples.

-All files must be kept in the folder for CENTURY to run.
-That includes schedule, weather, site and soil characteristic files, as well as two compiled ‘.exe’ programs (‘century_47.exe’ and ‘list100_47.exe’).
+All required files must be kept in the same folder for CENTURY to run.
+That includes schedule, weather, site and soil characteristic files (see numbered list above), as well as two compiled ‘.exe’ programs (‘century_47.exe’ and ‘list100_47.exe’).
 To run the CENTURY model you must follow the examples and the enclosed documentation.

 ### How to use Rcentury